MartinMalinda/vue-concurrency/docs/testing/index.md

 # Testing

 Encapsulation and consistence of tasks can make tests more straightforward.
-Components that accept tasks via props are quite easily tested.
+Components that accept tasks via props are quite straightforward to test.

 There's two common approaches for testing such components.